 "The downwind?" asked Dana.

-Knight shot back, "No. Looking good to you
+Knight shot back, "No. Looking good to you."

 The black plane, now just a stub-winged glider, touched down on the hard-packed clay surface of the lakebed, raising a plume of dust.
 Two silver F-104 chase planes followed it to the ground then climbed away as the X-15 continued its long slide across the dry lake.

+Robert White, Bill Dana, Neil Armstrong and Joe Engle were on hand when astronaut wings were presented to the three NASA pilots who flew the X-15 into space.
 Dana celebrated his final X-15 flight, but for program engineers it was business as usual.
 Data from Flight 199 were collected and reduced as plans were completed for the final flight of the program.
 Unfortunately, due to a series of technical problems and weather issues, the 200th flight never took place and the program was soon terminated.

 The X-15, however, did not fade into obscurity.
 Perhaps the most successful research aircraft program in U.S. history, the X-15 program left a legacy of scientific data and aeronautical firsts that remains unparalleled.
 The program generated more than 760 technical reports, earned awards and honors for the X-15 team, and contributed to numerous advances in aerospace technology in the areas of materials, hypersonic aerodynamics, astronomy, and spaceflight.